How to open and close Unpoly layer

 })

 Where should this JavaScript code be placed in your project?
-I prefer separate project.js along with other static files.
-It is important to load project.js after unpoly.js.
+I prefer separate hello.js along with other static files.
+It is important to load hello.js after unpoly.js.

 Flask route for an automatically submitted form